University of South Florida-Tampa General Abdominal Transplant Fellowship

 The TGH Abdominal Transplant Surgery Team is a world-class, collaborative, and high-performing team.
 All surgeons in the division are the top in the nation for liver, kidney, and pancreas transplantation.
 With a team of eleven surgeons, the institute emphasizes 50 years of dedication, innovation, and a commitment to providing equitable, quality care.
 During your two-year training program, you will develop strong professional relationships with these highly regarded surgeons and gain the opportunity to work closely with our colleagues in hepatology, nephrology, cardiology, and other specialties within the Transplant Institute.

-For more details about the team, please download the PDF directory here.
+For more details about the team, please download the Physician Directory PDF here.

 Life of a Fellow